csiro-data-school/git-intro-23/_episodes/04-branches.md

 $ git checkout -b wild-idea
                                # work, work, work, ...
                                # realize it was a bad idea
-$ git checkout master
+$ git checkout main
 $ git branch -D wild-idea      # it is gone, off to a new idea
                                # -D because we never merged back
 ```

-No problem: we worked on a branch, branch is deleted, `master` is clean.
+No problem: we worked on a branch, branch is deleted, `main` is clean.

 ---